-Trump travel ban: Five questions about the revised executive order
+Trump travel ban: Questions about the revised executive order

-President Donald Trump's second attempt to ban refugees and immigrants from several mostly Muslim countries from entering the US has - like his first - run into legal difficulties.
+President Donald Trump's second attempt to ban refugees and immigrants from several mostly Muslim countries has faced months of legal to-and-fro.

-Then just hours before a revised version was due to go into effect at midnight on 16 March, a judge in Hawaii suspended it nationwide.
+Just hours before a revised version was due to go into effect at midnight on 16 March, a judge in Hawaii suspended it nationwide, and it also hit stumbling blocks in several other states before the Supreme Court stepped in.

 The original order barred people from seven majority-Muslim countries - Iran, Iraq, Syria, Yemen, Somalia, Sudan and Libya - from entering the US for 90 days.
 It also halted refugee resettlement for 120 days and banned Syrian refugees indefinitely.

-The revised order removed Iraq from the list, after it agreed to boost co-operation with the US and also the lifted the indefinite ban on Syrian refugees.
+The revised order removed Iraq from the list, after it agreed to boost co-operation with the US, and it also lifted the indefinite ban on Syrian refugees.

-Previously, there was confusion about people from the seven countries who were also permanent legal US residents (green card holders), or who already had US visas or dual nationality.
-The new version makes it clear that visa and green card holders from the countries on the list - now six countries - will still be allowed entry, as will dual nationals travelling on a passport from a country not on the list.
+The new version also makes it clear that visa and green card holders from the countries on the list will still be allowed entry, as will dual nationals travelling on a passport from a country not on the list.

-Waivers can be granted on a case-by-case basis, if denying entry would "cause undue hardship", in cases such as:
+The revised order also says waivers can be granted on a case-by-case basis, in cases where denying entry would "cause undue hardship".

-The number of refugees for the year until October will be capped at 50,000, some 35,000 less than the previous 12 months.
+The number of refugees for the year until October was capped at 50,000, some 35,000 fewer than the previous 12 months.
+That limit was reached by mid-July.

 The second executive order states that each of the six countries is either considered a state sponsor of terrorism by the US or "has been significantly compromised by terrorist organisations or contains active conflict zones".
 This "diminishes the foreign government's willingness or ability to share or validate important information about individuals seeking to travel to the United States," the order says.